This is going to be about Chiron but, I wonder, as I begin: do I have enough whiskey for this?

 Long story short, he ends up on Mount Pelion where he lives and gets married to a nymph- Chariclo and she has daughters for him- who, of course, all go on to their own stories, and one boy, Carystus.

-He was said to be a healer right from the get- but also, an oracle, an astrologer, a teacher and he taught the heros.
+He was said to be a healer right from the get- but also, an oracle, an astrologer, a teacher and he taught the heroes.
 A lot of heroes.
 So much so, that he develops a sort of bond with the god Dionysus.
 He learns quite a bit from him about rituals and other things.
 One of these heroes was Peleus- who was kind of an idiot.
 He happens upon him in the woods, after he’s really pissed off Acastus- or, at least, Acastus’s wife.
-She really wanted in the would be hero’s pants, he was not so keen on the whole thing, so he rejects her- and she accuses him of rape.
+She really wanted in the would-be hero’s pants, he was not so keen on the whole thing, so he rejects her- and she accuses him of rape.
 So, Acastus takes Paleus out hunting: except, he ganks his sword and strands him.
 Chiron jumps in, gets the sword back and saves his ass.

 Heros and Other Bullshit